-I’m excited to have author Chelsea Lin Wallace on the blog to talk about her upcoming debut, A Home Named Walter, illustrated by Ginnie Hsu and coming from Feiwel and Friends (Macmillan) on April 19.
-This story is brimming with heart and complex emotions, which is quite impressive given that one of the main characters in the book is… a house!
+How do you write from an empathetic perspective?
+I’m excited to have author Chelsea Lin Wallace on the blog to dive deep into this topic.
+Chelsea’s upcoming picture book debut, A Home Named Walter, illustrated by Ginnie Hsu, is coming from Feiwel and Friends (Macmillan) on April 19.
+This story is brimming with heart and complex emotions, which is quite impressive given that one of the main characters in the book is… a house.
 Read on to learn more about Chelsea’s writing process and empathetic inspiration.

 LL: Welcome, Chelsea, and congratulations on your upcoming debut!
 To start out, tell us more about A Home Named Walter—what’s the story about and how did you come up with the idea?

 CLW: When I was little, I could feel the feelings of everything around me – both alive and inanimate.
 I became the rescuer of discarded toys and abandoned stuffed animals.